Applied Forensic Psychology

 Lectures, diagnostic examinations, and tailored advice

 Do you want to organize a lecture on a forensic psychological theme at your department?
 Would you like scientific advice on a case or methodological advice for a project?
 Would you like to have an evidence-based expert study carried out?
-Contact Kasia Uzieblo for more information or a quotation.
+Contact Tine Vertommen for more information or a quotation.
 Possible subjects are: psychopathy, sexual violence, forensic psychodiagnostics (including risk assessment, psychopathy & dimensional personality diagnostics), victims of (sexual) violence (in sport), stalking, partner violence, & vulnerable suspects.
 In addition, we can be called in for an expert study of both young people and adults.